 When can women’s soccer coaches reach out to athletes?
-Generally speaking, almost all forms of contact are allowed starting Sept.
-1 of an athlete’s junior year, including emails, calls, texts, recruiting letters and official visits.
+Generally speaking, almost all forms of contact are allowed starting June 15 after an athlete’s sophomore year, including verbal offers, emails, calls, texts and recruiting letters.
 For some divisions, coaches can reach out earlier.
 In this section, we break down the women’s soccer recruiting rules and calendar for the NCAA and NAIA.

 How to use the NCAA women’s soccer recruiting rules and calendar

 The NCAA has set up certain rules around when—and how—college coaches can contact potential recruits.
-Their goal in creating these rules was to make sure elite recruits don’t get overwhelmed by constant contact from coaches.
-However, early recruiting has become increasingly popular, and athletes and coaches have found ways to establish contact well before the timeline established by the NCAA.
+One goal in creating these rules was to curb early recruiting.
+However, athletes and coaches have found ways to establish contact well before the timeline established by the NCAA.

 In fact, in NCSA’s survey of D1 women’s soccer coaches, 7% reported that they began evaluating talent before 9th grade, 45% began evaluating talent in 9th grade, and 47% began in 10th grade.
 Simply put, athletes who are serious about playing for a D1 women’s soccer program need to get the recruitment process started early and reach out to coaches freshman year of high school—or even earlier.